 Just the thought that someone secretly reads your messages is quite disturbing, that's why the revelation got outraged reactions from personalities and netizens worldwide.

 Meanwhile, in an interview with Bloomberg, Facebook clarified that while it does scan your private messages, they do not, however, sell it to advertisers.
-They explained that they have to do it to prevent abuse
+They explained that they have to do it to prevent abuse in messages.

 "For example, on Messenger, when you send a photo, our automated systems scan it using photo matching technology to detect known child exploitation imagery or when you send a link, we scan it for malware or viruses," Facebook said.